 To date, we have competed primarily against central inverter manufacturers and have faced almost no direct competition in selling our microinverter systems.
 Marketing and selling our microinverter solutions against traditional inverter solutions is highly competitive, and we expect competition to intensify as new and existing competitors enter the microinverter market.
 We believe that a number of companies have developed or are developing microinverters and other products that will compete directly with our microinverter systems.
 SMA Solar Technology AG, Power-One Inc. and SunPower Corp., leading inverter vendors serving the residential and small commercial inverter markets, are expected to introduce microinverter products in 2012.
-In addition, several new entrants to the microinverter market have announced plans to ship or are already shipping products in 2011.
+In addition, several new entrants to the microinverter market have announced plans to ship or are already shipping products in 2011, including some of our OEM customers and partners.